shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Um, yes?”

-“Ersatzica, daughter of the chieftess, be honest!.
+“Ersatzica, daughter of the chieftess, be honest!
 I know you’ve been disappearing lately… to who knows where.
 Did you really?”

 “No…” Ersie shrunk and hid her face in her knees.

-“You have to take this seriously.”
+“Ersatzica, you have to take this seriously.”

 “It doesn’t matter anyway, right?
 She didn’t get the correct answer.”
 Lemilay interjected.

+“Well you didn’t either Lemilay.”

+“Yeah I did, Wryonin.”

-“Yeah, whose answer is correct?”
+“Well, let’s ask Mother.
+Whose answer is correct?”
 Wryonin asked.

 “Young pups, my pups,” Mother stroked the bridge of her muzzle.
 “You’re missing the point.
 If we were invaded tomorrow, how long would it take to evacuate the village?
 And how many people could you count on to help you buy time?”

 Lemilay’s ears folded back.

+Wryonin looked away.

 “Buy time?
 We’d beat those cats to a pulp.”
 Mudrich punched a fist into her palm.